Learn To Love Yourself

 Find a quiet space.
 Turn off the phone and close the door.

-Ask them what you need to do right now to move forward.
+Ask what you need to do right now to move forward.
 If the answer is vague like “love yourself more” ask for specifics such as “how would it look if I were more loving to myself”?

 It can be scary to start integrating your shadow aspects.
 But if you allow them to move they will guide you and support you to greater self-care and self-love.
 While you repress shadow aspects they suck up your power and control you with judgement and criticism.
 Once you integrate them the resistance they created disappears and they become your allies.